 Leaving Dunai, you will follow the path snaking through a beautiful mountain landscape to Tarakot.
 The rocky slopes on which the trail runs are dotted with Blue Pine trees, and you can also see the snowcapped peak of Kang Tokal (6294 meters).
 The path follows an up-and-down route, meandering alongside the Thuli Bheri River.
 You will pass a couple of remote village houses along the route as well.
 Going through the Buddhist village of Byasgar, you will reach Dunai.
 Overnights stay.

 Leaving Dunai, you will trek on pathways that go through villages inhabited by Buddhist people.
-The Tarali, a Magar group, are the dominant ethnic groups occupying the region here.
-As you progress, the landscape gets more rough and rocky.
+The Tarali, a Magar group, are the dominant ethnic group occupying the region here.
+As you progress, the landscape gets rougher and rockier.
 You will reach Lingdo, a small village from where the path starts to gradually go up.
 You will reach Laisicap (2772 m), and after crossing the Bheri River via a suspension bridge, you will reach the other side where a long and strenuous climb of about 3 hours takes you to Laini.
 Overnights stay.

 You will have an early start today.
 It is a long and strenuous climb to the top of the Numa La Pass.
-The climb is strenuous but it is definitely worth the climb as stunning views are presented from the summit of countless snowcapped mountain peaks.
+The climb is strenuous, but it is worth the climb as stunning views are presented from the summit of countless snow-capped mountain peaks.
 You can see the Dhaulagiri Peak towering impressively over the valley on the right of the Pass.
-You can also see the Annapurna and the Manaslu Ranges, the Shey Shikar, the Kanjirowa Himal and many others.
+You can also see the Annapurna and the Manaslu Ranges, the Shey Shikar, the Kanjirowa Himal, and many others.
 After taking in the views, you will trek down.
 The path becomes pretty leveled out as you approach the ground.
 From there, it is a relatively easy trek to Pelung Tang.
 Overnights stay.

 The path continues on the slope on the other side of the Panklanga Khola.
 After leaving the river meadow, you will reach the high camp.
 From here, you have an excellent view of the Norbung Kang and the Baga La Range.
 Further from here, the path follows the last stretch towards the pass.
 You will begin climbing gradually over the slope to Baga La.
 From the pass summit, you have a splendid view of the Kanjirowa Himal and the Shey Shikhar.
 After the pass, the path down is steep at the beginning but levels out as you make your way to Dajok Tang.
 Overnights stay.

 It is a short trek today.
 After leaving Dajok Tang, the path starts to climb high on the slope, and you can see the Maduwa Khola flowing far below you.
-The path goes up-and-down the beautifully carved high rocks towards Ringmo.
+The path goes up and down the beautifully carved high rocks toward Ringmo.
 Overnights stay.

-From Ringmo, the path branches on through pine woods filled with bird songs.
-Leaving the forest, you will cross a small bridge from which you will climb up to the Phoksundo Lake, surrounded by glaciers and famous for its deep turquoise blue tincture.
+Today we will explore the Phoksundo Lake, surrounded by glaciers and famous for its deep turquoise blue tincture.
 Overnights stay.